mlubinsky/mlubinsky.github.com/hive/README.md

 ### JSON processing: get_json _object and json_tuple()

+#### json_tuple(string jsonStr,string k1,...,string kn)

+json_tuple takes JSON string and a set of n keys, and returns a tuple of n values.
+This is a more efficient version of the get_json_object UDF because it can get multiple keys with just one call.

 json_tuple() takes a set of keys and a JSON string.
 Then returns a tuple of values.
 The json_tuple() UDF uses the lateral view syntax in Hive, which enables json_tuple() to create a virtual table by applying the UDT function to each row of the original table.